Learning the smoothness of noisy curves with application to online curve estimation: Introduction

 denote the curves from the \emph{online} set to be recovered from the corresponding observations $(\Ynm , \Tnm )$.
-In the following, $\T\in I$ is an arbitrarily fixed point.
-The aim is thus to estimate $X^{[1]}(\T),\dotsc,X^{[\N1]}(\T)$.
 This issue is a nonparametric estimation problem and, if each curve regularity is given, nonparametric estimators of the curves $X^{[1]},\dotsc,X^{[\N1]}$ could be easily built, for instance using the local linear smoother or the series estimator.
-Nevertheless in applications, there is no reason to suppose that the sample paths of the random process $X$ have a known regularity at $\T$.
+Nevertheless in applications, there is no reason to suppose that the sample paths of the random process $X$ have a known regularity.
 When it is not reasonable to assume a given regularity for the trajectories, one could use one of the existing data-driven procedures for determining the optimal smoothing parameter.
 However, the existing procedures, such as the cross-validation or the Goldenshluger-Lepski method \cite{GL2011}, were designed for the case where one observes only one curve.
 Thus one has to apply them for each curve separately, which could require large amounts of resources.